Did you know?

 Program Educational Objectives

-- Be effective communicators with those inside and outside of electrical engineering.
+- Effectiveness in communicating with those both inside and outside of electrical engineering

-- Practice the professional and ethical responsibilities of electrical engineers.
+- A predisposition toward practicing the professional, ethical, and moral responsibilities of electrical engineers

-- Be equipped to accept challenging assignments and responsibilities.
+- Readiness to accept challenging assignments and responsibilities

-By the time of graduation, students majoring in Electrical Engineering at Ohio Northern University will have:
+By the time of graduation, students majoring in electrical engineering will have:

 - An ability to apply knowledge of mathematics, science, and engineering